thegarage/gace/README.md

 gem 'gace'
 ```

-Update application.html.erb layout to include necessary javascript.
+Update your view layout to include the necessary javascript.
-Make sure to include the javascript at the very top of your head (per Google Analytics installation instructions).
+**Make sure to include the javascript at the very top of your head element** (per Google Analytics installation instructions).

 ```html
 <<!DOCTYPE html>